JJoriping/Sorrygle/README.md

 #1 (v=1)cdefgab(v=100)^c~~~~~~~
 ```

 There are some default emoji declarations below.
+Of course you can overwrite.
 | Emoji | Same as... |
 |-------|------------|
 | 🎹 | `(p=0)` |